 In December 1990, it was resolved to introduce a two-part user pays water charge on 1 July 1991.

-The aim of the tariff structure was to communicate to customers the true cost of the service and secondly, to seek a better allocation of resources, being both physical and financial through conservation of water.
+The aim of the tariff structure was to communicate to customers the true cost of the service and to seek a better allocation of resources, being both physical and financial, through water conservation.